jaidevd/mapviewer-demo/README.md

 $ npm install leaflet d3 d3-scale-chromatic
 ```

-2. To run the app, try
+2. To run the app, clone it, and try

 ```bash
 $ gramex